ImJustTatan/nataT.py/README.md

 - Python 3.5+
 - discord.py module (`pip install -U discord.py`)
+- termcolor module (`pip install -U termcolor`)
-- git (to clone, you can download the code [from here](https://github.com/ImJustTatan/nataT.py/archive/master.zip) as a .zip file if you're lazy enough to not care about it)
+- git (to clone, but you can download the code [from here](archive/master.zip) as a .zip file if you're lazy enough to not care about it)
 - A Discord bot user.
 There are dozens of tutorials for this, but you can read [this one](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token) if you want it simple.
 Special thanks to [reactiflux](https://github.com/reactiflux/) for making it.

 Seems like not much, right?
 Let's build it then.
 First things first, clone this repo: